samirelanduk/atomium/docs/source/overview.rst

 Pdb Models
 ~~~~~~~~~~

 The heart of a Pdb is its model.
-A :py:class:`.PdbModel` represents the
+A :py:class:`.Model` represents the
 structure contained in that PDB file, and is the environment in which all other
 molecules and structures are based.